An invariance principle for ergodic scale-free random environments: Existence and sublinearity of the corrector

 \subsection{Ergodic averages using dyadic systems}

 Throughout the rest of this section and the next, we assume that the cell configuration $\mcl H$ satisfies the hypotheses of Theorem~\ref{thm-general-clt}.
 Recall the independent dyadic system $\mcl D$ and the sequence $\{S_k\}_{k\in\BB Z}$ of origin-containing squares.
 In this subsection we will establish some basic properties of the pair $(\mcl H, \mcl D)$ which we will use frequently in what follows.
-In particular, we will record an a.s.\ convergence statement for averages over the squares $S_k$ of~\eqref{eqn-mass-time-def} (Lemma~\ref{lem-ergodic-avg}) which follows from the backward martingale convergence theorem and our tail triviality hypothesis.
-We will then use this to show that a.s.\ the maximal size of the cells of $\mcl H$ which lie at distance at most $r$ from the origin grows sublinearly in $r$ (Lemma~\ref{lem-max-cell-diam}) and that the sum of the squared diameters time degrees of the cells which intersect one of the origin-containing squares $S_k$ is typically of order $|S_k|^2$ (Lemma~\ref{lem-cell-sum}).
+In particular, we will record an a.s.\ convergence statement for averages over the squares $\wh S_m^0$ of~\eqref{eqn-mass-time-def} (Lemma~\ref{lem-ergodic-avg}) which follows from the backward martingale convergence theorem and our ergodicity hypothesis (Definition~\ref{def-ergodic}).
+We will then use this to show that a.s.\ the maximal size of the cells of $\mcl H$ which lie at distance at most $r$ from the origin grows sublinearly in $r$ (Lemma~\ref{lem-max-cell-diam}).
+We will also show that the sum of $\op{diam}(H)^2 \left( \pi(H)+ \pi^*(H) \right)$ over all cells $H$ which intersect one of the origin-containing squares $S_k$ is typically of order $|S_k|^2$ (Lemma~\ref{lem-cell-sum}).

 \begin{defn} Recall the squares $\wh S_m = \wh S_m^0$ for $m >0$ from~\eqref{eqn-mass-time-def}.
-For $m\in\BB N$, let $\mcl F_m$ be the $\sigma$-algebra generated by the measurable functions $F = F(\mcl H,\mcl D)$ of $(\mcl H,\mcl D)$ which satisfy \eqb F\left(C(\mcl H-z) , C(\mcl D-z) \right) = F( \mcl H, \mcl D) ,\quad \forall z\in \wh S_m ,\quad \forall C >0 . \eqe \end{defn}
+For $m > 0$, let $\mcl F_m$ be the $\sigma$-algebra generated by the measurable functions $F = F(\mcl H,\mcl D)$ of $(\mcl H,\mcl D)$ which satisfy \eqb F\left(C(\mcl H-z) , C(\mcl D-z) \right) = F( \mcl H, \mcl D) ,\quad \forall z\in \wh S_m ,\quad \forall C >0 . \eqe \end{defn}

 The $\sigma$-algebra $\mcl F_m$ encodes $(\mcl H,\mcl D)$, viewed modulo translation within $\wh S_m$ and scaling, but not the location of the origin within the square $\wh S_m$.